alexmo16/Heylo-Backend/README.md

         $ npm run start

-9. Run server in debug:
+9. Run server in debug (setup your IDE/Editor to execute this command when debugging):

         $ npm run debug